 A new survey conducted by TheKnot.com and TheWeddingChannel.com reports some interesting findings on engagement and wedding ring preferences.
 More than 10,000 brides and 1,000 grooms either engaged or married in the past year participated in the survey.
 Questions covered everything from metal choice (73 percent chose white gold engagement rings) to diamond shape (53 percent chose round diamonds).
-For the full survey results, have a look at this press release.

 There’s a lot here, but we’d like to highlight two of the survey’s most intriguing findings.
 First, the majority of brides help their groom select an engagement ring.
 According to the survey, 65 percent of brides, or nearly two-thirds, are at least “somewhat involved” in the selection process.
 Nearly a third, or 31 percent, are “very involved.”